 Globally and domestically, a data breach in 2020 cost an average of USD 3.86 million and USD 8.64 million, respectively.
-You must take certain safeguards to ensure the security of your sensitive information, whether you operate a multimillion-dollar travel agency from your home or a puppy grooming business.
+You must take certain safeguards to ensure the security of your confidential information, where you operate a multimillion dollar travel agency from your home or a puppy grooming business.

 The private information of consumers, such as names, addresses, and other data which ought to be confidential, is the target of cybercriminals who subsequently resell these details in shadowy online markets.
 These charges include the costs of finding and addressing the breach, the price of disruption and lost income, and the protracted reputational harm to a company and its brand.

 Loss of client confidence, regulatory penalties, and even legal proceedings are frequently brought on by compromised personal information.

 Let’s Understand What Can be Done to your Data: